plone/training/chapter09.rst

 No installation is needed, you just have to enable Dexterity.

-Plone 4.2 already had version-pinnings for dexterity :-)
+Plone 4.2 already had version-pinnings for dexterity.

 * go to portal_quickinstaller
 * install "Dexterity Content Types"